JoseIgnacioGC/.dotfiles/README.md

    cd .dotfiles
    ```

-1. Remove the `wsl_only.sh` file if your not in a WSL environment:
+1. Remove the `wsl_only.sh` file if you're not in a WSL environment:

    ```bash
    rm wsl_only.sh